webenablebv/Extensions.Configuration.GoogleCloud/README.md

         .AddGoogleCloudConfiguration();
 ```

 This will detect whether the application is running on App Engine and it will load the configuration from the Cloud Storage bucket.
+The storage bucket is polled every minute by default to scan for new changes and reload the configuration.
 This operation will no-op when the application is not running in App Engine, e.g. when running locally.
-The storage bucket is polled every minute by default to scan for new changes and reload the configuration.

-By default this library will use the following bucket name format: `{Google Cloud project Name}-aspnetcore` and the following file name inside the bucket: `appsettings.{Environment Name}.json`.
+By default this library will use the following bucket name format: `{Google Cloud Project Pame}-aspnetcore` and the following file name inside the bucket: `appsettings.{Environment Name}.json`.
 For example: when the application is hosted in a project called `my-foobar` and running in the `Production` environment it will load `appsettings.Production.json` from the `my-foobar-aspnetcore` bucket.
 The application will use its default Google Cloud credentials to read the data from the storage bucket.

 ## Overriding defaults